Package Torello.Java

 As should be noted, by defualt, this feild has been set to null.
 When this field is null, it will be ignored completely.

 Occasionally, as projects grow in size, the logging features of a project become ever more important.
-In such cases, one choice / "avenue" for output printing & logging has been to allow printing all output to a single outputAppendable
+In such cases, one choice / "avenue" for output printing & logging can be to allow printing all output to a single outputAppendable

 and simultaneously printing just the command text to a secondjava.lang.Appendable